deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 <img src="/assets/blog/2024-05-create-profile.jpg" style="width:200px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />

-Nobody wants or needs more accounts these days so let us tell you about "Chat profiles" :)
+Nobody wants or needs more accounts these days so let us tell you about "Chat profiles".
 When initially onboarding with Delta Chat you'll create a "Chat profile" which technically consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.